 In some cases, alternative instruments may be used instead of a tax treaty.
 For instance, where a main reason for wanting to conclude a tax treaty is to obtain administrative assistance from another country, such as the benefit of exchange of information or assistance in collection of taxes provisions, an alternative approach would be to use a tax information exchange agreement (TIEA) or the Multilateral Convention on Mutual Administrative Assistance in Tax Matters ("MAAC").
 This approach, however, requires that the other country signs and ratifies the MAAC (unless it has already done so) or be willing to conclude a TIEA rather than a tax treaty.
-It should also be noted that TIEAs do not allow for assistance in the collection of taxes and that many countries have reserved the right not to have the assistance in collection provisions of the MAAC apply to them.
+It should also be noted that TIEAs may not allow for assistance in the collection of taxes and that many countries have reserved the right not to have the assistance in collection provisions of the MAAC apply to them.
 Also, neither TIEAs nor the MAAC allow tax administrations to consult each other to address cases of double taxation that are typically addressed through the mutual agreement procedure of tax treaties.
+Other international agreements on mutual administrative assistance in tax matters can also be found in regional contexts (see toolbox).

-If one of the reasons for negotiating tax treaties is to address specific tax issues for shipping or airline enterprises, a more targeted approach would be to include the required tax provisions in an air transport or shipping agreement, as has been done by many countries.
+If one of the reasons for negotiating tax treaties is to address specific tax issues, for example, with regard to shipping or airline enterprises, a more targeted approach would be to include the required tax provisions in an air transport or shipping agreement, as has been done by many countries.
+Such agreements, however, generally do not deal with the treatment of employees or employers' withholding obligations.